 It only took me a couple hours to paint the grout lines and then stain the barn beam mantel.
 My goal was to draw out this beauty instead of it being stuck in a corner.
 We added the floating barn beam mantel a few years back and I have been debating on staining ever since.

 Doesn’t it look better?
-My husband loves it (though it took him over 15 minutes to notice. tsk.) and I’m stoked that is off my checklist.
+I’m stoked that is off my checklist.

 First, here is what you’ll need:

 - a dozen ears of sweet corn – shucked and dried